 Sooner or later, old air conditioners will show some wear and tear.
 When the issues become too serious to cause inconvenience to you and your home, the only next step you have to take is to choose whether to replace or repair.
 Repairs are far cheaper, more convenient, and often quickly done depending on the problem of the unit, as long as it is relatively new.

-Consequently, many homeowners question whether or not an air conditioner retrofit is a useful option.
+Consequently, many homeowners question whether or not an air conditioner recharge or retrofit is a useful option.
 Making the best decision can be a tricky process, particularly if you have to decide whether to replace the whole system or go for a retrofit.

 R22 Replacement: What You Need to Know About The Government Phaseout